-New Zealand's Strong+ Macro Profile reflects the country's high economic strength, very high institutional and government financial strength, and low susceptibility to event risk.
+New Zealand's Strong+ Macro Profile reflects the country's high economic strength, very high institutional and government financial strength, and moderate susceptibility to event risk.
 Overall, strong institutions and policy effectiveness mitigate external and domestic vulnerabilities related to high reliance on external financing and elevated household debt.
-We expect real GDP to grow 1.0% in 2024 and 2.3% in 2025.
+We expect real GDP to grow 2.3% in 2025 and 3% in 2026.